 Immigration news update for all regions

-This summary was prepared using information obtained from the Australian Government (Department of Home Affairs)
+This summary was prepared using information obtained from the U.S. Department of Labour

 Disclaimer: The above information is provided for general information purposes only and should not be construed as legal advice.
 If you have any further inquiries regarding the applicability of this information, please contact Debra Beynon (Regional Immigration Manager, APAC).